ocupop/women-techmakers/README.md

 ### Requirements

 - SASS compiler
-- CoffeeScript compiler

 There is a `config.rb` Compass configuration file in the root.
 You have two choices:

 - Run `compass watch` from the command line.
 - Use an app like CodeKit to process changes (and refresh the browser).
+(This is how the site was developed.
+Using another option may require additional configuration.)

 ## Credits